Facebook pixel Brandon Parsons | Faculty | Pepperdine Graziadio Business School Skip to main content

 Biography

-Dr. Parsons has over 20 years of business experience working in a range of industries.
-Dr. Parsons started his professional career working for McKenna Long & Aldridge, now Dentons.
+Dr. Parsons has over 20 years of business experience working in various industries.
+Brandon started working for McKenna Long & Aldridge, now Dentons.
 He worked on litigation, corporate, and anti-dumping cases.
-Subsequently, Dr. Parsons became the managing director at a division of Adecco Staffing.
+Subsequently, Brandon became the managing director at a division of Adecco Staffing.
 After his time with Adecco, he worked for Caterpillar Financial in Nashville, Tennessee.

-Dr. Parsons began teaching economics in 2014 and currently teaches at the graduate and undergraduate level at Pepperdine’s Graziadio Business School.
+Dr. Parsons began teaching economics in 2014 and currently teaches at the graduate and undergraduate levels at Pepperdine's Graziadio Business School.
 Professor Parsons teaches managerial economics, macroeconomics, and international business.
-Dr. Parsons’ area of research includes income inequality and corruption's effect on economic growth.
-He received his BA from University of Southern Indiana, MBA from Pepperdine, and his MA from University of Detroit Mercy.
-Dr. Parsons completed his PhD in Economics at Southern Miss.
-Dr. Parsons is an avid traveler having visited over forty countries and every continent.
+Brandon's research focus includes determinants of income inequality and political instability.
+Dr. Parsons has published several papers on income inequality and political instability using panel data methods.
+Brandon received his BA from the University of Southern Indiana, his MBA from Pepperdine, and his MA from the University of Detroit Mercy.
+Dr. Parsons completed his Ph.D. in Economics at the University of Southern Mississippi.
+Dr. Parsons is an avid traveler, having visited over forty countries and every continent.
+In addition, Brandon's hobbies include competing in Ironman triathlon events and climbing mountains.

 Education